 User-generated video has so much repurposing potential as part of a communication or learning content plan.
 With disruptive experience and curation platforms emerging as part of the learning technology ecosystem, the need for high- quality, relevant content is increasing.
 This is particularly the case for L&D teams who aim to maintain a regular cadence of content to breathe life into their LXPs and learning platforms.

 So, don’t use your content once and let it disappear into the ether of your learning platform.
-Use these ideas to help you get the most value from your videos.
+Read on to find out how to get the most value from your library of resources or take a look at out 5 best elearning video ideas and examples for inspiration on the types of video that lend themselves well to repurposing.

 1. Create a blog post using the video transcript